Sets a prefix for all event fields added by the transform.

 For example, if group_by = ["host", "region"], then all incoming events that have the same

-host and region will be grouped together before being reduced.
+host and region are grouped together before being reduced.

 merge_strategies